uliwitness/dans-shell/Readme.md

 Where name can be a package name consisting of several identifiers separated by dots.
 If there are no parameters, you can leave away the brackets as well, or you can specify empty brackets, as you wish.
+For the outermost statement on a line, you can even leave away the brackets, so it looks almost like Bash or other shell languages.

 	(functionReturningName())( param1, param2, param3 )